 We bet that you are aware of this fictional situation when a detective in a thriller movie has a complicated mystery to solve.
 To help themself with organizing the investigation, they create a huge network of connections between particular characters and events that is pinned on the wall.
 It’s full of lines, photos and sticky notes to present a bigger picture of the case.
 That’s exactly what creating a mind map looks like - in a simplified manner.

 You don’t have to be a private investigator to create mind maps, and they can be successfully used for every work project.
 A mind map can look different depending on the method that you choose to create it.
 Basically, it’s a diagram or scheme that represents concepts or tasks on a whiteboard.
 Participants can build an intuitive framework with sticky notes, photos, or other items, which are arranged and built up around a central idea.

 It’s worth mentioning that it’s a method that can be used both for teams and your own personal use, since it’s also great for individual note-taking.

 Why does your team need to brainstorm?

 Take a minute to think about your childhood.
 Can you recall imagining new games and things to do when playing with your friends?
 Or how important a task it was to write things down on a whiteboard at school?
 As you should agree, brainstorming was an integral part of it.
 We just didn’t care back then if a scientist had given a name to that process (but now, as serious business people, we do).
-Later, some will have been taught that drawing pictures of ideas is a waste of time, and that we should think of simpler, faster solutions.
-This perception is hopefully starting to change.
+Later, some will have been taught that drawing pictures of ideas is a waste of time and that we should think of simpler, faster solutions.
+This perception is hopefully starting to change and make brainstorming work.